kelly-sovacool/tiger_salamander_project/README.md

 The haplotype pipeline will output haplotypes as single-locus fasta files in `haplotype_pipeline/haplotypes`.
 If desired, these can be manually curated with a tool such as Geneious.

-Place curated haplotypes in `snp_pipeline/haplotypes_curated` (or copy the files from `haplotype_pipeline/haplotypes`) and change into the `snp_pipeline` directory.
-Be sure to edit `snp_pipeline/config.yaml` so that it contains your email address and path to Structure on your DLX account.
-Run it with the same command as above.
+Place curated haplotypes in `snp_pipeline/haplotypes_curated` (alternatively, copy the files from `haplotype_pipeline/haplotypes`).
+Be sure to edit `snp_pipeline/config.yaml` so that it contains your email address and the absolute path to Structure on your DLX account.
+Run it with the same `snakemake` command as above from the `snp_pipeline` directory.

 The `snp_pipeline` outputs filtered SNP sites as single-locus fasta files in `snp_pipeline/snp_sites_filtered`, subsamples of the SNP data in Structure format and scripts for running Structure on the DLX in `snp_pipeline/snp_subsamples`.
 The subsamples and scripts can be copied to your DLX account for running Structure with:
 ```
 $ scp -r snp_pipeline/snp_subsamples username@server:~/
 ```

 In the top-level directory is a Snakefile with a single rule to generate a report as an html file.
+Run `snakemake` from the top-level directory to generate it.
 This report summarizes the results of both pipelines and contains links to histograms for visualizing individuals in loci and SNP sites per locus.
 Example:

 ![alt text](https://github.com/kelly-sovacool/tiger_salamander_project/blob/master/haplotype_pipeline/reports/loci_histogram.png)